tliron/prudence.archive/common/readme.txt

 =============================================

 #if($os == 'windows')
-Open a command line interface (cmd.exe) and run "bin\run.bat" from your Prudence distribution.
+Open a terminal (cmd.exe) and run "bin\run.bat" from your Prudence distribution.
 This should output usage information.

 If that worked, you can now try to run Prudence in console mode: "bin\run.bat console".
 #else